 Four scenarios where Northwest is the right call.

 You have a single-state LLC or a few states.
-Crossover with Harbor is at 5-6 states.
+On the rates we model, the crossover sits around 5 to 6 states, but Harbor does not publish a multi-state rate, so there is no fixed crossover point.
 Below that, Northwest's flat $125 beats Harbor's $149 renewal regardless of volume.

 Privacy is a primary concern.
 Northwest's privacy-by-default is cleaner than Harbor's "available but must request" approach.
 For owners specifically looking to keep their home address off public records, Northwest's default behavior is the simpler choice.